 Magnesium deficiency is usually detected because of the resultant hypomagnesaemia.
 However, it may also be revealed by the development of clinical symptoms, or associated hypokalaemia or hypocalcaemia.

 Calcium competes with magnesium for uptake in the loop of Henle, and an increase in the filtered calcium load can impair magnesium reabsorption.
-Hypomagnesaemia, in turn, leads to PTH resistance and a decrease in PTH secretion, both of which lead to hypocalcaemia.
+Hypomagnesaemia, in turn, leads to parathyroid hormone (PTH) resistance and a decrease in PTH secretion, both of which lead to hypocalcaemia.

 Hypokalaemia is commonly seen in patients with hypomagnesaemia, partly because the associated underlying disorders can produce both these disturbances.
 However, there is also evidence that hypomagnesaemia can lead to increased renal potassium wasting.

-Patients with abnormalities of magnesium homoeostasis typically fall into 1 of 3 groups:
+Patients with abnormalities of magnesium homoeostasis typically fall into one of three groups:

 Patients with magnesium deficiency (low total body magnesium content) and a resultant hypomagnesaemia (low serum magnesium concentration)